Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - Create a new database at the new host

-- For Single site
+- For a Single site

 - wp_options table, find the option_name fields below: